 - 1. Tell students that in class today they will be learning about Quitiplás, a family of bamboo drums, a dance, and a rhythm that are of African and Indigenous origin, and born in coastal Barlovento, Venezuela. - 2.
-Show Image 3, Map of South America, and ask students to locate the country of Venezuela.
-Then, point out the region on the map where Barlovento is located.
-(Barlovento is a subregion in the coastal State of Miranda, just east of the capital, Caracas.) - 3.
-Show Image 4, Quitiplás (Bamboo Drums).
-Tell students that the Quitiplás is a Bamboo drum ensemble that is used to perform music, give thanks to nature's gifts, and celebrate in accordance with traditions brought from the countries of Congo and Angola, Africa.
-Ask students: - Why might musicians be following African traditions in South America? - 4.
-Tell students that Africans began arriving in Venezuela in the 1500s as enslaved people who worked on large haciendas (ranch-like plantations).
+Show Image 1, Venezuela Illustration.
+Tell students that Quitiplás music comes from the country of Venezuela.
+Particularly, it comes from the Barlovento region east of the capital.
+Practice pronouncing the word "Venezuela," "Barlovento," and "Quitiplás" together as a class. - 3.
+Show Image 2, Quitiplás Illustration.
+Tell students that Quitiplás is performed by drums made of bamboo.
+It is performed to celebrate and give thanks to nature's gifts.
+Ask students: - Do Quitiplás drums remind you of any instrument you have seen before?
+If so, which ones? - 4.
+Tell students that the people who originally played this music in Venezuelan were people from Africa, who were enslaved in the 1500s.
+These enslaved people worked on large haciendas (ranch-like plantations).
 Their enslavers forbid the act of playing music and did not allow for freedom of expression.
-So the enslaved people crafted Quitiplás to look like bamboo tools which they could hide in their clothes and bags, out of sight from their enslavers as they traveled between houses. - 5.
+So, the enslaved people crafted Quitiplás to look like bamboo tools which they could hide in

+- their clothes and bags, out of sight from their enslavers as they traveled between houses. - 5.
+Give students a chance to go around the classroom and look for an everyday item that could be easily hidden away, but also used to make music.
+Once students return, have them share the item they found with the class, and demonstrate how they could make music with it. - 6.
 Tell students they will now be hearing what Quitiplás sound like.
-Play Clip 2, Isolated Quitiplás Ensemble from LADAMA's song,"María".
+Play Clip 1, Isolated Quitiplás Ensemble from LADAMA's song, "María".
 Ask students: - How would you describe the sound of the Quitiplás?
-Does it sound similar or
+Does it sound similar or different from other sounds you heard in class so far? - 7.
+Tell students that they will now be learning the drums and rhythms of Quitiplás.
+Play Clip 2, LADAMA Quitiplás Polyrhythm.
+Pause the video as needed, and as a class repeat the names of each drum, or use the below excerpted sections of the clip.
+See Handout Quitiplás Teacher's Guide as a guide for this activity. - Quitiplás Polyrhythm Excerpt: Introduction